 Official High School Transcripts

-Transcripts should be sent by the issuing institution(s) to: Saint Louis University, Office of Admission, One North Grand Boulevard, DuBourg Hall, Room 119, St. Louis, MO 63103-2097.
+Transcripts should be sent by the issuing institution(s) to: Saint Louis University, Office of Admission, One North Grand Boulevard, DuBourg Hall, Room 149, St. Louis, MO 63103-2097.
+Both weighted and unweighted GPAs will be considered.

 Additional Items for Consideration